Firehed/container/README.md

 - `asBool`
 - `asInt`
 - `asFloat`
+- `asEnum`

 These are roughly equivalent to e.g. `(int) getenv('SOME_ENV_VAR')`, with the exception that `asBool` will only allow values `0`, `1`, `"true"`, and `"false"` (case-insensitively).

+`asEnum` takes a class-string to a **string-backed** enum that you have defined, and will use `::from($envValue)` to hydrate from the environment value.
+This does not attempt to locally normalize values, so the envvar value MUST match the backing value exactly.

 > [!WARNING]
 > Do not use `getenv` or `$_ENV` to access environment variables!